Amigo100/Metrix-Search/README.md

-# Caduceus, Open Healthcare AI Scribe
+# Metrix, Clinical Assistant Platform

 Caduceus can transcribe entire office visits in real-time using voice dictation, automatically converting  spoken word into structured medical documentation.

-See the current version [here](https://app.caduc.eus/).
+See the current version on Vercel

 The platform comes with pre-built templates for common healthcare workflows like progress notes, patient communications, and procedure pre-authorizations.
-You can see a live demo at app.caduc.eus to experience how it streamlines medical documentation.
+You can see a live demo to experience how it streamlines medical documentation.

-Based on [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui).
-This repo has many updates to the Next.js and React code, so you can similarly use it as a starting point for your own project.

-## Updates

-I continue work on this project in my spare time, especially while I'm in Egypt and Honduras where the physicians I work with mainly are using it.
-If you'd like to contribute or have feature requests, please reach out.